Professor Nik Lomax

 - Location: 10.143 Irene Manton Building

-I am an Associate Professor in Data Analytics for Population Research.
+I am Professor of Population Geography.
+I am also a fellow at the Alan Turing Institute for Data Science and Artificial Intelligence and co-Director of the ESRC funded Consumer Data Research Centre.
 My research utilises existing and emerging data to produce high resolution estimates and projection of population and demographic characteristics.
-I am also a Turing Fellow at the Alan Turing Institute.

 - Co-Director of the Consumer Data Research Centre